7 Itineraries for Date Night in Kissimmee and St. Cloud

 St. Cloud:

 • Fat Boy’s Bar-B-Q – Around since 1982, this place is packed every time I drive by, especially on the weekends.
 If you are brave enough to fight the crowds it is without a doubt worth it.
-Do not let the outside fool you!

 • Chimento’s – Family-owned and operated for over 35 years, this is a local lunchtime favorite (dinner too!).
-They serve some of the best and cheapest Italian comfort food around.

 Kissimmee: